Oral Copulation Charges Years Later – Statute of Limitations for Oral Copulation Defense Attorney

-For example, 40 years ago, when you were 26 years old and while babysitting your 13-year-old niece, nephew or sibling, you had him or her perform oral sex on you.
+For example, 40 years ago, when you were 26 years old and while babysitting your 13-year-old niece, nephew or sibling, you are accused of having him or her perform oral sex on you.
 Today you are 66 and your 53-year-old family member accuses you of the crime.
-If evidence satisfying either exception rule is reported to the authorities, you could still be prosecuted for violating the law.
+If evidence satisfying Penal Code 803 (f)(1) or Penal Code Section 803(g) is reported to the authorities, you could still be prosecuted for violating the law.

 What is the Punishment for an Oral Copulation Conviction?